sigp/lighthouse/book/src/voluntary-exit.md

 It takes at a minimum 5 epochs (32 minutes) for a validator to exit after initiating a voluntary exit.
 This number can be much higher depending on how many other validators are queued to exit.

-## Withdrawal of exited funds

-Even though users can currently perform a voluntary exit, they **cannot withdraw their exited funds at this point in time**.
-This implies that the staked funds are effectively **frozen** until withdrawals are enabled in a future hard fork (Capella).

-To understand the rollout strategy for Ethereum upgrades, please visit <https://ethereum.org/en/upgrades>.

 ## Initiating a voluntary exit

 In order to initiate an exit, users can use the `lighthouse account validator exit` command.